Domestic Cats Can Fall From Any Height With a Remarkable Survival Rate

 Specifically, according to a study done by the Journal of the American Veterinary Medical Association, 132 cats falling from an average of 5.5 stories and as high as 32 stories, the latter of which is more than enough for them to reach their terminal velocity, have a survival rate of about 90%, assuming they are brought in to treat their various injuries that may occur because of the impact with the ground.
 Of those 132 cats included in the study, about 2/3 required some sort of medical treatment as a result of their fall, and about half of those that required treatment (1/3 of the total cats brought in) would have died without medical aid.

 Now, it should be noted, unlike what many reports based on this study state, this DOES NOT imply that cats falling from any height should have a 90% survival rate given proper medical attention.
 The average height was only 5.5 stories, which is insufficient for the cats to reach their terminal velocity.
-Second, because the cats that die on impact are obviously unlikely to be brought into the veterinarian clinic.
-Further, the cats that are uninjured (there are instances of cats falling from as high as 26 stories without any injury) are also not all going to be brought in.
+Second, the cats that die on impact are obviously unlikely to be brought into the veterinarian clinic, skewing the sample size.
+On the flip side of that, the cats that are uninjured (there are instances of cats falling from as high as 26 stories without any injury) also are not all going to be brought in.
 How much these factors would affect that “90%” rate isn’t clear.
 Thus, one cannot say definitively that domestic cats should have a 90% survival rate from a fall from any height.
 However, this study did present a reasonable enough sample size (132 cats) that the actual number shouldn’t be drastically different than the stated rate.
 So while we can’t say “90% survival rate”, at least we can say they have an extremely good survival rate.

 The first, presented by the veterinarians who did this study, is that cats will tend to tense up and arch their backs while they are accelerating, similar to how they look when they are feeling threatened.
 While this form is great for absorbing short falls, it turns out to be a poor choice for a high velocity impact.
 Specifically, in these high velocity impacts, being tense like that will drastically increase the cat’s injury rate.
 In addition to this, this form will increase the cat’s velocity around 15 or so miles per hour over the estimated average terminal velocity for cats.